Table of Contents

 The reality of this can be discouraging, yet you can still have a chance.
 How do you make yourself stand out from the rest?
 Dive into our dos and don’ts of writing a winning offer letter that will get you one step closer to purchasing your dream home.

-Mention the glowing beauty of the home and thank them for their consideration of your offer.
-By doing so, you avoid expressing contract language.
-Contract language utilizes monotone words that would be more appropriate for a job offer letter, which is not the case.
+Start your letter with a warm tone.
+Express appreciation for the opportunity and highlight what you love about the home.
+Avoid sounding overly formal or transactional, let your personality come through without being overly emotional.
 When speaking casually and from the heart, your words will come off as humanizing and give sellers a chance to visualize what kind of person you are and if your personality fits the home you desire.

 What factors of the home drove you to make an offer?
 Was it space?
 Location?
 Style?
 Or maybe a little bit of each?
 Let the sellers know your favorite attributes of the house.
 Instead of briefly mentioning the spacious backyard, tie in a connection and explain that it is the ideal capacity for your growing family and two dogs.
 By providing reasons why certain areas of their home stood out to you, sellers will address that your situation is more appropriate for their large backyard than for a single potential buyer.

 Explaining your offer isn’t necessary, though we’ve seen it a few times.
 It all comes down to a case-by-case basis.
-For example, if a comparison of your offer and the listing price is substantially mismatched, we recommend you explain why that is to the seller.
-Your offer letter will be a great way to give your offer the context it needs.
+For example, if a comparison of your offer and the listing price is substantially mismatched, a brief, factual explanation may help.
+For example, “We’ve based our offer on recent comparable sales in the area.”

 Get to Writing!